Our moral intuition does not agree with the basic tenets of capitalism.

 In the US, politicians criticize retailers.
 Florida has even gone to the extent of establishing a hotline where people can report price increases for COVID-19 related products.
 It is striking to say the least that the US has a public hotline for reporting price increases as a consequence of increased demand.

 The situation in Norway is the same.
 The number of disinfectant advertisements on the online marketplace Finn.no has increased greatly as a result of increased demand.
 Opportunistic behavior does not stop there, a Sushi restaurant sells disinfectant at a price of NOK 300 per bottle.
-That is NOK 1200 per liter, more expensive than their most premium Champagne.
+That is NOK 1200 per litre, more expensive than their most premium Champagne.

 The public despises this type of opportunism, yet there is no comparable loathing of so-called ‘dynamic pricing’: The price of plane tickets varies according to supply and demand without causing much anger, and the price of gold has exploded as the markets have collapsed without anyone decrying this as immoral.
 It seems we tolerate the invisible hand where we are used to seeing it.